miakepia/portfolio/pages/taxonomy.md

 <div class="outro">

-    This foundational work provides the basis for further, ambitious improvements to the platform in the coming years.
+    This foundational work provides the basis for structured content, publishing improvements and better navigation.
 </div>
 </section>